 During a visit to Cheyenne last July, I found Bob Cannon dressed in blue jeans and a rancher’s shirt, cooled from the sun only by the shade of a cowboy hat.
-He was joining six other golfers for their weekly scramble tournament.
+He was joining six other golfers for their weekly scramble tournament carrying thier MGI GOLF gear to the course.
 People have been playing sand-green golf here since the 1930s.

 “In our heyday we had about 20 golfers,” said Cannon, a 79-year-old farmer of wheat and cattle.
 “Four, five, six under usually wins (the scrambles).”

 They play golf, but everything the casual observer knows about the game is noticeably absent.
 The dusty clubhouse is a shack about 20-feet long by 12-feet tall and made of wood and tin.
 The only amenity inside is a picnic table, surrounded by empty cartons of golf balls, a hollow case of beer, and an empty pack of Marlboro Reds.